Qualify for Services

 *for example: ADD, ADHD, and Learning Disabilities should be evaluated every three years for high school students.
 Chronic Medical/Health disabilities depend upon the diagnosis and prognosis.

-For a quick list of common documentation types, see the box to the right.
+For a quick list of common documentation types, see the box to the upper right.

 Fax number for documentation: (541)552-8462.